-The EFA hosts one-day workshops, seminars, webinars, and classroom and online courses designed for editorial/publishing freelancers located anywhere in the world.
+The EFA hosts webinars and online courses designed for editorial/publishing freelancers located anywhere in the world.
 All courses are open to members and nonmembers and require advance registration.
 Members enjoy reduced tuition.
 We keep our course prices as low as possible to merely break even with the costs of providing education.

-Information on our online class platform and our webinar platform is given below in the About Online Courses section.
-For details on this semester's EFA education offerings, see the current catalog.
+Information on our online class platform and our webinar platform is given below in the About Online Courses and About Webinars sections.
+For details on the current EFA education offerings, see the current catalog.

 About Online Courses

-The dates given for online courses are held in Sakai, a learning management system that is similar to Blackboard (used by universities).
+Our online courses are held in Sakai, a learning management system that is similar to Blackboard (used by universities).
 Classes do not take place in real time, so you never need to be at your computer at any specific hour.
-Individual instructors often establish a general posting time for themselves (as in "by 12:00 Eastern," and so on), but you can access course materials any time during the course, whenever it is convenient for you.
+Instructors post new lessons and assignments once per week on the day of the week the course begins.
+You can access course materials any time during the course, whenever it is convenient for you.
 Courses end one week after the last assignment is posted.

 When you register for an online course, you will receive an email a few days before the course start date that provides log-in information for the Sakai website.
 This email comes from firstname.lastname@example.org.
 Add this address to your white list and be sure to check your spam folder if you don't see it.
 Here are a few tips to get you started using the Sakai website: Sakai Student Quickstart Guide.
 Further help is available to students within the Sakai website.

 [ back to top ]